What happens in Great Falls when the lease term ends?

 - Month-to-month --- This will include a large rent increase.

-Sometimes things happen which make a tenant to end the lease before the lease term is over.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the property owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes things happen which make a renter to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the rental